juliab/listzen/README.md

 <img src="/assets/view_checklist.png" width="150">

-***𝐒𝐢𝐠𝐧 𝐈𝐧 𝐟𝐨𝐫 𝐌𝐮𝐥𝐭𝐢-𝐃𝐞𝐯𝐢𝐜𝐞 𝐅𝐮𝐧𝐜𝐭𝐢𝐨𝐧𝐚𝐥𝐢𝐭𝐲***: You have the option to sign in for seamless access across multiple devices.
+***Sign In for Multi-Device Functionality***: You have the option to sign in for seamless access across multiple devices.

 <img src="/assets/sign_in.png" width="150"> <img src="/assets/sign_up.png" width="150">